When-Moon-When-Lambo/.github/profile/README.md

 # 🚀 WHEN MOON 🌕 WHEN LAMBO 🔥 Validator

-Welcome to the When Moon When Lambo Validator repository!
+Welcome to the **🚀 WHEN MOON 🌕 WHEN LAMBO 🔥 Validator** repository!
 We are a highly specialized validator dedicated to providing top-notch services and maximizing rewards for our delegators.

-## Services Offered
+## 🚀 Services Offered

 - **High Availability (HA)**: Ensuring 24/7 uptime and reliability.
 - **Horcrux Security**: Advanced security measures to protect your assets.